stocnet/MoNAn/README.md

 ### Optional: Pre-estimation

 We can run a pseudo-likelihood estimation that gives a (biased) guess of the model results.
-We can use this to get improved initial estimates, which increases the chances of model convergence in the first run of the estimation considerably.
+We use this to get improved initial estimates, which increases the chances of model convergence in the first run of the estimation considerably.
 To get pseudo-likelihood estimates, we need to use functions from other libraries to estimate a multinomial logit model (e.g., “dfidx” and “mlogit”)